Cosmology with Persistent Homology: a Fisher Forecast: From Dark Matter Halos to Persistence Diagrams

 Given a simplicial complex built on a point cloud, we would like to identify deformation-invariant objects.
 This is done by defining linear operators $\partial_p$ that take a collection of $p$-simplices to its $(p-1)$-dimensional boundary.
-In words, topological features correspond to collections of $p$-simplices with vanishing boundaries that are not themselves the boundary of a collection of $(p+1)$-simplices.
+In words, a topological feature corresponds to a collection of $p$-simplices with vanishing boundaries that are not themselves the boundary of a collection of $(p+1)$-simplices.
 The identification of a feature is done by finding the boundary of appropriate combinations of $(p+1)$-simplices.
 In particular, it is useful to define the quotient group $H_p \equiv \ker \partial_p/\textrm{im}\partial_{p+1}$, i.e., the $p$-th homology group of the complex.
 Each element of $H_p$ is an independent ``hole'' of dimension $p$.
-More formally, the elements of $H_p$ are equivalence classes over \emph{$p$-cycles}---collections of $p$-simplices with vanishing boundaries.\footnote{In plain language, a $0$-cycle is a collection of connected simplices, a $1$-cycle is a loop, and a $2$-cycle is an enclosed cavity.} The intuitive connection to deformation-invariance is that two features belonging to the same homology class, also an equivalence class, can deform into each other.
-Consequently, features that envelop distinct holes cannot be in the same homology class.
-For example, there are three homology classes of $1$-cycles in Figure \ref{fig:introcartoon} (two small holes adjacent to each other on the left, a bigger one on the right).
+More formally, the elements of $H_p$ are \emph{equivalence classes of $p$-cycles}---collections of $p$-simplices with vanishing boundaries.\footnote{In plain language, a $0$-cycle is a collection of connected simplices, a $1$-cycle is a loop, and a $2$-cycle is an enclosed cavity.} The intuitive connection to deformation-invariance is that two cycles belonging to the same homology class, as an equivalence class, can deform into each other.
+Consequently, cycles that envelop distinct holes cannot be in the same homology class.
+As an explicit example, there are only three homology classes of $1$-cycles in Figure \ref{fig:introcartoon} (two small holes adjacent to each other on the left, a bigger one on the right), while one may identify many closed paths that circle each of them.
 For clarity, we point out that the addition of a $p$-simplex leads to either the birth of a new homology class of $p$-cycles, or the death of an existing homology class of $(p-1)$-cycles.
 We refer the reader to \cite{hatcher,Dey_Wang_2022} for more mathematical details.